intro-to-data-science-22-workshop/17-Ensuring_reproducibility_with_renv-Kratzke-Vargas/README.md

 **Corinna Kratzke** prepared the presentation slides and post-processed the recording.

-**Luis Roberta Vargas Pineda** prepared the material files.
+**Luis Roberto Vargas Pineda** prepared the material files.
 The recording was prepared jointly.